 Informally Solicited Quotes and Proposals.

 Solicitation of Offers.
-When authorized by these regulations, an informal solicitation may be made by general or limited advertisement to a certain group of vendors, by direct inquiry to persons selected by the solicitation agent, or in any other manner which the solicitation agent deems suitable for obtaining competitive quotes or proposals.
-The solicitation agent shall deliver or otherwise make available to potential offerors a written scope of work, a description of how quotes or proposals are to be submitted and a description of the criteria for award.
+When authorized by these regulations, an informal solicitation may be made by general or limited advertisement to a certain group of contractors, by direct inquiry to persons selected by the solicitation agent, or in any other manner which the solicitation agent deems suitable for obtaining competitive quotes or proposals.
+The solicitation agent shall deliver or otherwise make available to potential offerors a written scope of work, a description of how quotes or proposals are to be submitted, and a description of the criteria for award.

 Award.
 The solicitation agent shall attempt to obtain a minimum of three written quotes or proposals before making an award.
-If the award is made solely on the basis of price, the solicitation agent shall award the contract to the responsible offeror that submits the lowest responsive quote.
+If the award is made solely on the basis of price, the solicitation agent shall award the contract to the responsible bidder that submits the lowest responsive quote.
 If the award is based on criteria other than, or in addition to, price, the solicitation agent shall award the contract to the responsible offeror that will best serve the interest of the city, based on the criteria for award.

 Records.
-A written record of all persons solicited and offers received shall be maintained.
-If three offers cannot be obtained, a lesser number will suffice; provided, that a written record is made of the effort to obtain the quotes.
+A written record of all persons solicited and offers received shall be maintained for at least six years after award.
+If three offers cannot be obtained, a lesser number will suffice; provided, that a written record is made of the effort to obtain the quotes or proposals.

 Qualified Pools.